jichu4n/palm-sync/docs/connecting-palm-os-devices.md

 For most Palm devices with a USB cradle / cable, steps 2 and 3 can be performed in either order.
 However, some models like the LifeDrive and Z22 might only work when following the order above.

+### Network

+TODO

 ## Windows

-`palm-sync` supports Windows 10 and Windows 11:
+`palm-sync` supports Windows 10 and Windows 11.

-- **Node.js**: Official build of Node.js for Windows (installed directly or via a tool like nvm).
-Node.js installed inside WSL is also supported (see [WSL section below](#wsl)).
+- **Node.js**: Official build of Node.js for Windows, installed from the Node.js website or via a tool like nvm.
+Node.js installed inside WSL is also supported - see [WSL section below](#wsl).
-- **Browser**: Tested in Chrome or Edge; will likely work in other Chromium-based browsers as long as WebUSB and / or Web Serial APIs are enabled.
+- **Browser**: Tested in Google Chrome and Microsoft Edge.
+Will likely work in other Chromium-based browsers as long as WebUSB and / or Web Serial APIs are available.

 ### Serial